TBlank72/ptu/hexo-blog/source/_posts/Personal-Training-Career-Trends-2016-and-Beyond.md

 | Overweight Adolescents | 16.6% | 12,580 |
 **That's 64.1% of all adults that are either overweight or obese.** What's even scarier is that 30.3% of children in the U.S. are considered overweight/obese.
 {% endcallout %}
-Based on the [CDC][CDC] data, we can safely assume, we will have a need for personal trainers, and fitness professionals in general, for foreseeable future.
+Based on the [CDC][CDC] data, we can safely assume, we will have a need for personal trainers, and fitness professionals in general, for the foreseeable future.

 ## More Job Security for the Future

-[Bariatric-surgury-source][bar] reported that childhood obesity had risen from 4.5% in 1963 to 17% in 2007-2008.
+[Bariatric-surgury-source.com][bar] reported that childhood obesity had risen from 4.5% in 1963 to 17% in 2007-2008.
 And that doesn't include kids that were overweight, only those classified as obese.
 In fact, until recently there wasn't a classification system for overweight/obese children.

 ![Childhood Obesity Trends, 1963-2008](https://googledrive.com/host/0B_wpLFZ54MdKR3BNSHBHYlAwMHM/child-obesity1.gif)